finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group to add a portfolio to.
     String code = "code_example"; // String | The code of the portfolio group to add a portfolio to.
 Together with the scope this uniquely identifies the portfolio group.
-    OffsetDateTime effectiveAt = OffsetDateTime.now(); // OffsetDateTime | The effective datetime from which the portfolio will be added to the group.
+    OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | The effective datetime from which the portfolio will be added to the group.
-    ResourceId resourceId = new ResourceId(); // ResourceId | The resource identifier of the portfolio to add to the portfolio group. try {
+    ResourceId resourceId = {"scope":"MyScope","code":"MyCode"}; // ResourceId | The resource identifier of the portfolio to add to the portfolio group. try {
       PortfolioGroup result = apiInstance.addPortfolioToGroup(scope, code, effectiveAt, resourceId);
       System.out.println(result);